Mac-lp3/personal-site/_includes/home.md

-# Michael Calvo
+## Michael Calvo

-Hello!
-You've reached my home page.
+Hi, and welcome to my home page.

-This is my little corner of the web where you can learn a little more about me.
+My name is Michael and I am a full stack developer living and working in Philadelphia.